joshcutler/PS632-Spring2013/assets/Week4/lab4.md

-Make sure everyone understands `&` (lowest bit, used to check odd/even)
+Make sure everyone understands `&` (lowest bit, used to check odd/even) and `break` to get out of a loop.

 Introduce the concept of an [Eulerian path](http://en.wikipedia.org/wiki/Eulerian_path) and an Eulerian tour.